kheabrosec/gitHubOsint/README.md

 python3 githubosint.py -n GithubUsername -o json -p /test/path

 Save the output in json format in given path.
+(Defaults in actual path as githubusername)